ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 After it's first boot a script is run which expand it's filesystem to the full size of your SD and reboots another time.
 After the second boot you should see the "tty2tft" logo some seconds later.
 SSH is enabled, the username is "tty2rpi" with passwort "1" (all without quotes).~~

 Link and image are still working, but maintaining two paths isn't reliable.
-You'd better take a manageable learning curve with manual installing.
+You'd better take a manageable learning curve with manual installing. **This image is still Debian Bullseye and will be updated soon.**

 ---

 # Setting up the Raspberry Pi manual

 In this HowTo for the Indiana Jones' of you, I assume that you are already familiar with setting up a Raspberry Pi.
+We are going to using Debian Bookworm, the current version of Debian

 Obviously you need a Raspberry Pi.
 Any model except the Pico will do, but remember that - even a RPi1 will do a fine job - the faster the RPi is, the more responsive your experience will be.